ddelong/ddelong.github.io/_posts/2005-01-04-an-old-truncation-issue-lives-on.md

   * areallylippykid
   * areallyl1234

 Your once long, strong password is weakened without your knowledge.
-Thankfully, [car1son](http://homepage.mac.com/car1son/) points out that Keychain uses the full password, so it won&#8217;t be unlocked automatically and that information is kept relatively safe.
+Thankfully, [car1son](http://homepage.mac.com/car1son/) points out that Keychain uses the full password, so it won't be unlocked automatically and that information is kept relatively safe.
 Panther fixed all this, but Apple never made a patch for Jaguar (which likely would require substantial changes).
 One can still make a pretty tough password with only 8 characters, so Jaguar users should do so if not already aware.